Has a Death Occurred? We Are Available 24/7 (517) 481-3792

 Paul Tate is from Hart, MI.
 He grew up in funeral service working for his father who owned and operated the funeral homes in Hart and Pentwater.
 He is a graduate of Wisconsin Institute of Mortuary Science.
 He has worked as a funeral director/manager/owner in several areas of the state, including St. Johns, DeWitt, Hart, Edmore and Lansing.
 He joined the staff at Tiffany Funeral Home as General Manager in 2003.
 He is an avid MSU fan and enjoys attending football and basketball games when possible.
 He is a member of Lansing-DeWitt Sunrise Rotary where he held the position of President.
 He also belongs to, and is involved in, numerous other community activities.
-He is a member of Good Shepherd Lutheran Church.
+He is a member of Our Savior Lutheran Church.
 He and his wife, Myrna, have 3 children and 2 grandsons.

 Kevin Schaible is a graduate of Worsham Mortuary College, Wheeling, IL.
 He has been licensed since 1992, but has worked in the business since 1984.
 He began his career working as an assistant in a small town funeral home while going to college where he was pursuing a degree in Accounting.
 His experience in funeral service at that time led him to switch his major in order to serve families in their time of need.
 He has been on staff with Tiffany Funeral Home since 1992.